Sunday, 5 July 2026

 Today, voters often receive short-term handouts instead of the governance needed to escape dependence on election-time doles.

-Alternatively, a Chinese-style party-state might work well when guided by our own Dharmic principles.
+Alternatively, a party-state rule where election is within and by party members and not the public might work well, when guided by our own Dharmic principles.

-Human beings naturally incline toward adharma when self-awareness is wavering, imagination runs unchecked, memory is poor, conscience is weak, and willpower is frail.
+Because human beings are naturally inclined toward adharma especially when self-awareness is wavering, imagination runs unchecked, memory is poor, conscience is weak, and willpower is frail.

-As a remedy, I advocate restoring a Brahmin led moral counsel to remind the mightiest of rulers and governments that to truly rule the world, they must first learn to serve it.
+A Brahmin led moral counsel helps to remind the mightiest of rulers and governments that to truly rule the world, they must serve it.

 A Chanakya-Maurya model needs to be retrieved.

-Only a civilization as ancient as Bharat and as young as India, one that is rooted in its past and wedded to its future, stands a chance to bear long-term fruits.
+Only a civilization as ancient as Bharat and a country as young as India, one that is rooted in its past and wedded to its future, stands a chance to bear long-term fruits.

-In that, Bharat can be an exemplary role model for the world to emulate.
+We can surely be an exemplary role model for the world to emulate.

 Ind-yeah is excitin!